I recently restored a gorgeous Luxman M-4000A power amplifier and this stunning matching Luxman C-5000A preamplifier.

 Service Data

-The Luxman C-5000A is so rare in fact that, despite searches and contact with the Luxman Yahoo group and the Luxman Vintage Audio website, there are no service manuals available for the ‘A’ series models.
+The Luxman C-5000A is so rare that, despite searches and contact with the Luxman Yahoo group and the Luxman Vintage Audio website, no service manuals are available for the ‘A’ series models.
 There is service data available for the M-4000 and C-5000, but these are quite different so that data is not much help.

 The only thing anyone found was a sketchy hand-drawn M-4000A schematic.
 Unfortunately, no information identifying the functions or settings of the various trimmers in either unit was ever located.
 This meant I had to proceed blindly with the Luxman C-5000A.